tommybilwij/JFC-3/code/README.md

 # NOTE: PLEASE REFER TO THE FINAL REPORT OF GROUP 3 TO UNDERSTAND THE THEORY BEHIND THE PIPELINE.

 # **File structure**
-Each directory contains a minimum of 4 files (Eedorenko, 2020):
+Each directory contains a minimum of 4 files:
 - Build.sh
 - DockerFile
 - Requirements.txt